Keibert Ruiz Preview, Player Props: Nationals vs. Pirates

 Keibert Ruiz At The Plate

-- Ruiz is batting .250 with one homer during his last games and is on a six-game hitting streak.
+- Ruiz is batting .286 with one homer during his last outings and is on a seven-game hitting streak.

-- Ruiz has picked up a hit in 63.9% of his 119 games this season, with at least two hits in 25.2% of those games.

-- In 41 games this season (34.5%), Ruiz has picked up an RBI, and in 14 of those games (11.8%) he had two or more.
-He has also driven in three or more of his team's runs in five contests.
+- Ruiz has an RBI in 41 of 120 games this year, with multiple RBI in 14 of them.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.